ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 ## Caveonix RiskForesight
 {: #vrw-dualregion-design-caveonix}

 The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a Caveonix RiskForesight all-in-one appliance in both the protected region and the recovery region.
-In the dual region design only the recovery region appliance is used, and is reconfigured so that the protected region vCenter, NSX-T manager, and Entrust CloudControl are configured as Asset Repositories.
+In the dual region design only the recovery region appliance is used, and is reconfigured so that the protected region vCenter, NSX-T manager are configured as Asset Repositories.
 The use of a single instance of Caveonix RiskForesight to manage compliance and cyberrisk across both the protected and recovery regions allows a single view of all environments.
 By placing the single instance of Caveonix RiskForesight in the recovery region, that instance is available when in DR invocation without any DR activities.

 vSphere HA provides availability of the RiskForesight instance and for business resiliency.
 For image-level backups of the VM, configure and store them in the recovery region of the Veeam Repository server.
 Configure a Veeam backup copy job to copy the backup to the protected site so you can provide an off-site copy of the backup.

 If you are using Caveonix RiskForesight to manage compliance and cyberrisk of the workload VMs, review the scaling of the RiskForesight instance.
 Replace the all-in-one deployment with the appropriate deployment to match the availability and retention requirements.
 For more information, see [Deployment models for Caveonix RiskForesight](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix-deploy).

-## Entrust CloudControl
-{: #vrw-dualregion-design-htcc}

-The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a Entrust CloudControl cluster in both the protected region and the recovery region.
-Entrust CloudControl clusters enable service isolation per regions so that each region is considered to be independent.
-This behavior does not impact licensing, as licenses are supplied on a per-host basis.

-Entrust CloudControl supports the following backups:
-* Appliance configuration backups by using the `asc backup` CLI command, to local storage or SCP or NFS targets.
-* Full snapshot-based backups or clones by using VMware or third-party tools.

-Veeam is used to provide snapshot-based image backups of the primary and secondary nodes.
-In addition to the Veeam backup, configure scheduled appliance backups by using SCP on the appliances and the Veeam repository SFTP share as the target directory.
-This extra level of protection allows a database restore to a new appliance if the image-based restore fails.

-## vRealize Log Insight
+## VMware Aria Operations for Logs
 {: #vrw-dualregion-design-vrli}

-The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a vRealize Log Insight (vRLI) environment that consists of four appliances with an integrated load balancer in each of the two regions.
-For more information, see [vRealize Log Insight](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrli).
+The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a VMware Aria Operations for Logs environment that consists of four appliances with an integrated load balancer in each of the two regions.
+For more information, see [VMware Aria Operations for Logs](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrli).

-In the dual region design, each region is configured to forward log information to the vRealize Log Insight instance in the other region.
-Due to this forwarding configuration, either of the vRLI clusters can be used to query the available logs from either of the regions.
-As a result, failover configuration is not required for the vRLI clusters, and each cluster remains associated with the region in which it was deployed.
+In the dual region design, each region is configured to forward log information to the VMware Aria Operations for Logs instance in the other region.
+Due to this forwarding configuration, either of the VMware Aria Operations for Logs clusters can be used to query the available logs from either of the regions.
+As a result, failover configuration is not required for the VMware Aria Operations for Logs clusters, and each cluster remains associated with the region in which it was deployed.
 This approach minimizes failover configuration in a DR invocation.

-The use of a vRLI cluster plus the use of vSphere HA provides high availability within a region.
+The use of a VMware Aria Operations for Logs cluster plus the use of vSphere HA provides high availability within a region.
 For business continuity, configure an image level backup of the cluster nodes by using Veeam.

-## vRealize Network Insight
+## VMware Aria Operations for Networks
 {: #vrw-dualregion-design-vrni}

-The vRealize Network Insight (vRNI) service is an optional manual installation for {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads.
-For more information, see [vRealize Network Insight](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrni).
+The VMware Aria Operations for Networks service is an optional manual installation for {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads.
+For more information, see [VMware Aria Operations for Networks](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrni).

-In the dual region design, install a vRNI instance manually in each region for the monitoring and management of that region.
-Recovery of the instance in the protected region to the recovery region is not required. vRNI instances are deployed per region to enable service isolation so that each region is considered to be independent.
+In the dual region design, install a VMware Aria Operations for Networks instance manually in each region for the monitoring and management of that region.
+Recovery of the instance in the protected region to the recovery region is not required.
+VMware Aria Operations for Networks instances are deployed per region to enable service isolation so that each region is considered to be independent.

-The use of a vRNI cluster and the use of vSphere HA provides high availability within a region.
+The use of a VMware Aria Operations for Networks cluster and the use of vSphere HA provides high availability within a region.
 For business continuity, configure a file level backup.
-While VMware support image level backups, they recommend that the vRNI appliances are shut down.
+While VMware support image level backups, they recommend that the VMware Aria Operations for Networks appliances are shut down.
 This process is practical during an upgrade, but not for regular backups.
 Therefore, it is recommended to configure file level backup, which supports SSH backups.
-Configure vRNI for scheduled backups with the Veeam Repository server as the target.
+Configure VMware Aria Operations for Networks for scheduled backups with the Veeam Repository server as the target.
 Configure a Veeam file copy job to copy the backup to the protected site so you can provide an off-site copy of the backup.

-## vRealize Operations Manager
+## VMware Aria Operations Manager
 {: #vrw-dualregion-design-vrops}

-The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a consolidated vRealize Operations Manager (vROps) analytics cluster of four nodes: one primary node, one primary replica node, and two data nodes in each of the regions.
-For more information, see [vRealize Operations Manager design](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrops).
+The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads automation deploys a consolidated VMware Aria Operations Manager analytics cluster of four nodes: one primary node, one primary replica node, and two data nodes in each of the regions.
+For more information, see [VMware Aria Operations Manager design](/docs/vmwaresolutions?topic=vmwaresolutions-opsmgmt-vrops).

 The dual region design uses this deployed architecture and requires some post-provisioning tasks to create the required design: